-NOTICE IS HEREBY GIVEN that the 2024 Annual Meeting (the "Annual Meeting") of Stockholders of Blink Charging Co., a Nevada corporation (the "Company"), will be held virtually on July 16, 2024, at 9:00 a.m., Eastern time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2025 Annual Meeting (the "Annual Meeting") of Stockholders of Blink Charging Co., a Nevada corporation (the "Company"), will be held virtually on June 26, 2025, at 9:00 a.m., Eastern time, for the following purposes:

-- 1. Elect six directors to the Board of Directors of Blink Charging Co. (the "Board") for a one-year term of office expiring at the 2025 Annual Meeting of Stockholders, with the nominees for election being Ritsaart J.M. van Montfrans, Brendan S. Jones, Aviv Hillo, Jack Levine, Kristina A. Peterson and Cedric L. Richmond. - 2.
+- 1. Elect five directors to the Board of Directors of Blink Charging Co. (the "Board") for a one-year term of office expiring at the 2026 Annual Meeting of Stockholders, with the nominees for election being Ritsaart J.M. van Montfrans, Michael C. Battaglia, Aviv Hillo, Jack Levine and Martha J. Crawford. - 2.
 Approve, on a non-binding advisory basis, the compensation paid to the Company's executive officers. - 3.
-Approve, on a non-binding advisory basis, the frequency of future advisory votes on the compensation of the Company's executive officers. - 4.
-Ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2024. - 5.
+Ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2025. - 4.
 Transact such other business as may properly come before the Annual Meeting or any continuation, postponement or adjournment thereof.